Updated April 26, 2026

 🧠 The Subject Matter Expert

 💡 When in doubt: Start with Sonnet 4.6.
-It's the default for a reason — near-Opus quality at faster speed.
-Upgrade to Opus for complex agents or multi-hour reasoning tasks.
+It's the default on Free and Pro — near-Opus quality at faster speed.
+Upgrade to Opus 4.7 for complex agents, the hardest coding work, or multi-hour reasoning.

 Which model should I use?